 And even owners who do use harness on their birds can point out some conditions you should consider

-Be aware that someone may cut the harness for a practical joke or attempt to steal bird
+Be aware that someone may cut the harness for a practical joke or attempt to steal your bird

 You and the bird attract unwanted/ unpleasant\silly attention from all sorts – like people who suffer from bird phobia or animal liberationists